WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ##### Filter using compound operators:

 Compound filter includes 2 types of filters - AND , OR operations, each of them accepts a list of filter expressions.

-Fetch taskDetails where channelType is telephony and status is either created or ended
+Fetch records where channelType is telephony and status is either created or ended
 ```graphql
     filter: {
       and: [